GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 Verify that:

-- [ ] The Script Task has been added.
 - [ ] Mapping is configured for **All Input / Output**.
 - [ ] The supplied source script has been written / added.